yunussaid/ENG-M-680-Final-Project/README.md

 - *MAE:* 0.48

 > *Note on Evaluation Strategy:*
 > The 85–15 split represents true forward-in-time generalization.
-While other models (like LightGBM) showed inflated scores (R² ~0.91) under a 1–59 split, those metrics rely on interpolating within the same hour where the lab target is constant.
+While other models (like LightGBM) showed inflated scores (R² ~0.91) under a 1–59 split, those metrics rely on more so interpolating within the same hour where the lab target is constant and seen during training.
 >
-> We chose the 85–15 split results because they reflect the actual difficulty of predicting silica across different unseen months (not in trainig data) and operating regimes, providing a realistic expectation of performance in a live plant.
+> We chose the 85–15 split results for picking our final model because they reflect the actual difficulty of predicting silica across different months and operating regimes (that are not seen during trainig), providing a realistic expectation of real-time performance in a live plant.